 This Torani Vanilla Syrup (also on Amazon) is perfect for this drink and plenty of others.

-Alternatively, you make your own vanilla syrup in just a few minutes by following this recipe.
+Alternatively, you can make your own vanilla syrup in just a few minutes by following this recipe.

 When making this drink, or any other tea latte, at home, make sure to let your tea steep for a few minutes before steaming the tea bag with your milk.